 Clipping: Guthrie Times, June 5, 1913–Wichita [where Leora’s father bought a farm]: Leora Goff sewed a couple of days this week for Mrs. C. W. Powell.

 Then, the winter of 1913-14, Leora sewed her own wedding gown.
-Leora did indeed highly prize 1910 dressmaking class picture, which followed her from home to home as she raised her family.
+Leora did indeed highly prize that 1910 dressmaking class picture, which followed her from home to home as she raised her family.

 The machine was powered when she rocked the treadle back and forth with her feet.
 She made Doris a light green pongee Easter dress.
 She sewed dotted swiss dresses for both daughters–blue for Doris, red for Darlene–which they wore to Dexfield Park one Sunday.
 People remarked about those dotted swiss dresses.